• Skip to main content

 Speck wrapped salmon

-• Wrap the Speck (or other cured pork) around the 4 salmon fillets.
+• Wrap the bacon (or other cured pork) around the 4 salmon fillets.
 Secure with cooking twine.

 • Place each in a zip-lock bag, expel the air and seal.
 Place in the refrigerator for an hour or two.
-This allows the salt from the ham to season the salmon.
+This allows the salt from the bacon to season the salmon.

 • Bring a sous vide bath up to 52 degC.
 Place the zip-locked bags of salmon into the water and cook for 40 minutes.

-• Remove the bags from the hot water bath, remove the ham wrapped salmon from the bags, remove the cooking twine, and dry with paper towels.
+• Remove the bags from the hot water bath, remove the bacon wrapped salmon from the bags, remove the cooking twine, and dry with paper towels.

-• In a hot skillet, smeared with a little oil, sear the Speck wrapped salmon until golden and starting to crisp.
+• In a hot skillet, smeared with a little oil, sear the bacon wrapped salmon until golden and starting to crisp.

 • If you do not have a sous vide device, bake in a 180 degC oven for about 12 minutes, or until the internal temperature of the salmon is 52 degC.
 Turn once at about 6 minutes.